 Structure of the cat eye

-- Pupil – The black opening at the centre of the iris which controls how much light is let into the eye.
+- Pupil – The black opening at the centre of the iris that controls how much light is let into the eye.
 In bright conditions, the pupil is a small slit (see image above), in dark conditions it is large.

 - Iris – The iris is the pigmented muscle surrounding the iris.
 Eye colour is the result of pigment in the iris.

-- Sclera – White of the eye.
+- Sclera – The white of the eye.

 - Third eyelid (haw) – Also known as the nictitating membrane, the third eyelid is the white/transparent inner eyelid.
 It removes debris from the surface of the eye and distributes tears.
 You can sometimes see the third eyelid when the cat is sleepy or unwell.